Registering a death

 - Their date and place of birth

-- Their occupation (if married, widowed or a civil partner, the full name and occupation of their spouse or civil partner)
+- If married, widowed, or a civil partner, the full name and occupation of their spouse or civil partner

 - Their usual address